 Other clinical experience will include neonatal care, gynaecology and theatre and throughout the course you will have the opportunity to organise a number of visits to areas/organisations of interest to you, in relation to public health, such as: Sure Start programmes, National Childbirth Trust, health promotion departments, etc.

-If you are based in Bournemouth, your clinical placements will be located in Poole, Bournemouth, Salisbury, Dorchester, Yeovil, Basingstoke or Winchester.
-For those based in Portsmouth, placement localities are Portsmouth, the Isle of Wight or Basingstoke.
+If you are based in Bournemouth, your clinical placements will be located in Poole, Bournemouth, Salisbury, Dorchester, Yeovil, Winchester or Hampshire Hospital.
+For those based in Portsmouth, placement localities are Portsmouth, the Isle of Wight or Winchester Hospital.